facundoolano/google-play-scraper/README.md

 # google-play-scraper
-Scrapes basic application data from the Google Play store.
+Scrapes application data from the Google Play store.

 ## Installation
 ```